 Debit Card Coverage

-- You select NO, the transaction will be declined and you will NOT be charged a fee
+- Choose NO, the transaction will be declined and you won't be charged an Overdraft Fee.

-Regardless of your Debit Card Coverage decision, if you are enrolled in Overdraft Protection and you have enough money in your linked Overdraft Protection backup account, your transaction will be approved and a transfer will be made.
+No matter what decision you make on your Debit Card Coverage, if you’re enrolled in Overdraft Protection and you have enough money in your linked Overdraft Protection backup account, we will use the available funds from your backup account to authorize or pay transactions.